BlendScape: Enabling End-User Customization of Video-Conferencing Environments through Generative AI: BlendScape System

 Figure~\ref{fig:system-components} shows \SystemName's key components and system architecture.
 We implemented \SystemName's user interface as a Unity application integrated with Microsoft Teams. \SystemName receives video streams from individual meeting participants via Microsoft Teams' NDI streaming capabilities.

-\textbf{Image generation models:} To enable the environment generation techniques, we used open-source Stable Diffusion \cite{rombachHighResolutionImageSynthesis2022} and ControlNet \cite{zhangAddingConditionalControl2023} models through the WebUI API~\footnote{\textbf{Stable Diffusion WebUI:} \url{https://github.com/AUTOMATIC1111/stable-diffusion-webui}, \textbf{ControlNet Extension:} \url{https://github.com/Mikubill/sd-webui-controlnet}}, hosted on a PC with an AMD EPYC 7742 64-Core Processor and NVIDIA RTX A6000 GPU.
-For the \textit{inpainting} technique, we used the Realistic Vision 2.0~\footnote{\url{https://huggingface.co/SG161222/Realistic_Vision_V2.0}} Stable Diffusion checkpoint which is finetuned for inpainting, further guided by a ControlNet inpainting model.
-For the \textit{image-to-image technique}, we used the Realistic Vision's base checkpoint, guided by ControlNet Depth and Canny models to preserve the spatial layout and salient features of the image priors.
+\textbf{Image generation models:} To enable the environment generation techniques, we used open-source Stable Diffusion \cite{rombachHighResolutionImageSynthesis2022} and ControlNet \cite{zhangAddingConditionalControl2023} models through the WebUI API\footnote{\textbf{Stable Diffusion WebUI:} \url{https://github.com/AUTOMATIC1111/stable-diffusion-webui}, \textbf{ControlNet Extension:} \url{https://github.com/Mikubill/sd-webui-controlnet}}, hosted on a PC with an AMD EPYC 7742 64-Core Processor and NVIDIA RTX A6000 GPU.
+For \textit{inpainting}, we used the Realistic Vision 2.0\footnote{\textbf{Realistic Vision 2.0}: \url{https://huggingface.co/SG161222/Realistic_Vision_V2.0}} Stable Diffusion checkpoint which is fine-tuned for inpainting, further guided by a ControlNet inpainting model.
+For \textit{image-to-image} generations, we used Realistic Vision's base checkpoint, guided by ControlNet Depth and Canny models to preserve the spatial layout and salient features of the image priors.
 Furthermore, we incorporated GLIGEN~\cite{liGligenOpensetGrounded2023} to allow users to regenerate specific areas of the scene.
 Similar to ControlNet \cite{zhangAddingConditionalControl2023} in its goal of guiding diffusion models, GLIGEN makes region-specific edits based on textual prompts and bounding box coordinates.

-\textbf{Segmentation of the generated scene:} \SystemName uses PixelLib~\cite{olafenwaSimplifyingObjectSegmentation2021} to perform semantic segmentation to partition the scene into meaningful segments across the depth and for hidden surface removal.
-To segment users from their video backgrounds, we used conventional computer vision techniques.
-While \SystemName displays live video feeds of the segmented users, we generate static environments using the first frame of users' videos, due to limitations with computing Stable Diffusion outputs at video rates.
-This results in an empty space in the video backgrounds when we perform person segmentation, since the users' webcams do not capture areas that the user is occluding.
-We used Stable Diffusion to inpaint this area to simulate a continuous background.
+Using these models, the average generation times were 10s for \textit{inpainted} environments, 25s for \textit{image-to-image} environments, and 20s for GLIGEN-enabled edits.
+This includes the time to enhance users' prompts with additional keywords (via GPT-3.5).